namjaejeon/ksmbd-tools/README.md

 - [Building and Installing](#building-and-installing)
 - [Example Usage](#example-usage)

+## Prebuilt binaries

+You can find them at https://repology.org/project/ksmbd-tools/versions

 ## Building and Installing

 You should first check if your distribution has a package for ksmbd-tools,